Identifying your pronation type: underpronation, overpronation, or neutral pronation

 Disclaimer

 This blog provides general information for educational purposes only.
 It is not a substitute for professional advice.
-Always consult with a qualified healthcare provider, podiatrist, or physiotherapist regarding your specific needs or injuries.
+Always consult with a qualified healthcare provider, such as a podiatrist, regarding your specific needs or injuries.

 Previous